Suunto is a manufacturer

 Headquartered in Vantaa, Finland, the company was founded in 1936 after Finnish adventurer Tuomas Vohlonen invented the liquid-filled compass with a steadier, more accurate needle.

 Tapio Leveelahti has been with Suunto for 14 years, leading manufacturing engineering teams in Finland.
-His teams work mostly on factory maintenance and automation, but also factory development across the EMEA.
+His teams work primarily on factory maintenance and automation but also factory development across the EMEA.

 Suunto’s previous testing system was unreliable.
 Getting an overview was difficult, as the data wasn’t online all the time.
 Its capabilities were limited.
 In fact, data often went missing and when it was accessible it wasn’t used widely.

 While Suunto wanted to expand the old system, given the amount of work needed to make it function properly, this wasn’t a good option.
 Suunto needed a ready-made commercial system – one that Tapio’s team could set up easily without massive amounts of ongoing work.